project-gauntlet/gauntlet/README.md

 systemctl --user enable --now gauntlet.service
 ```

+#### Nix

+The nix flake in this repository is community maintained.
+If you face a problem, please create an issue and hopefully somebody will work on it.

+To install, you either know what to do, or you can read more [here](nix/README.md).

 #### Other Linux Distributions

-At the moment application is only available for Arch Linux.
+At the moment application is only available for Arch Linux and Nix.
 If you want to create a package for other distributions see [Application packaging for Linux](#application-packaging-for-Linux)

 ### Global Shortcut
 Main window can be opened using global shortcut or CLI command: